CDCgov/hazprox/README.md

 ## Usage

-`hazprox` calculates cumulative proximity  between simple feature (sf) geospatial objects (e.g., POINT, LINESTRING, POLYGON, MULTI*).
-Statistics are calculated for geographic areas, represented by polygons, based on the inverse distance to other sf objects. `hazprox` comes bundled with several example datasets including census tracts, fire locations, and Superfund sites in the state of Georgia.
-Basic usage of the `get_proximity` function is shown below.
+hazprox allows users to calculate cumulative proximity between simple feature (sf) geospatial objects (e.g., POINT, LINESTRING, POLYGON, MULTI*).
+Statistics are calculated for geographic areas, represented by polygons, based on the inverse distance to other sf objects.
+The hazprox package comes bundled with several example datasets including census tracts, fire locations, and Superfund sites in the state of Georgia.
+Basic usage of the `get_proximity()` function is shown below.
 More details on `hazprox` functions and datasets are available in the package documentation.

 ```r